wchow03/Memory-Matching-Game/README.md

 # Memory Matching Game Project
 ### William Chow

-For the term project I have decided to create a **memory matching game**.
+For my software construction course project I have decided to create a **memory matching game**.
 The game consists of multiple down facing cards where a user can then choose two of them and see if they match.
 The front side of the cards will